wincsw/MusicProject/README.md

 # MIDI Channel and CC Mappings

-For intelligibilty the CC controls for each channel in Live is assigned to its own MIDI channel and the same type of control are assigned the same CC numbers on their respecitve MIDI channels. --refer to the table---
+For intelligibilty the CC controls for each channel in Live is assigned to its own MIDI channel and the same type of control are assigned the same CC numbers on their respecitve MIDI channels (see Table 1).
 To set up the template project as configured in the MIDI.js file, the MIDI input setup for each Live channel is as follows:
 - Main pad: IAC-driver (Bus 1), All Channels
 - Pluck: IAC-driver (Bus 2), All Channels